tc39/proposal-symbols-as-weakmap-keys/README.md

 };
 ```

-This limitation exists because the [Record & Tuple Proposal][rtp] attempts to keep 2 invariants:
+This limitation exists because the one of the **key goals** of the [Record & Tuple Proposal][rtp]  is to have deep immutability guarantees _by default_.

-- They behave like primitive types
-- They have deep immutability guarantees _by default_

-Being immutable by default is important but could be overridable and that is what this proposal is about.
+Being immutable by default is important but can be overridable; that is what this proposal attempts to address.

 There are two main use cases for relaxing this default (as far as we know):